HaJunYoo/HaJunYoo/README.md

 ## 📚 About me
 Hello!
-I am a junior developer.
+I am a Junior developer.
 I am passionate about Data Science and Software/Data Engineering.

 ## 🛠 Tech Stack